Posted on 30/07/2025

 Image 7: Color palette.
 Source: CreativeCommons

-Having a complete and consistent color range not only expands creative possibilities but is also key to productivity in professional settings.
-This is complemented by the need for batch-to-batch consistency, avoiding color shifts that could ruin a series of parts or require unnecessary adjustments.
-For color management, there are several standards, the most well-known being:
+Having a complete and consistent range of colors not only expands creative possibilities but is key for productivity in professional environments.
+Consistency between batches prevents color deviations that could ruin a series of parts or require unnecessary adjustments.
+For color management, several standards exist, the most well-known being:

-Pantone, where each color has a unique code (e.g., Pantone 205 C), which ensures consistency among printer, manufacturer, and designer.
-It also offers variants for packaging, plastics, and various finishes (coated, uncoated, matte, etc.).
+Pantone, where each color has a unique code (e.g., Pantone 205 C), ensuring consistency between printer, manufacturer, and designer.
+It also offers versions for packaging, plastics, and different finishes (coated, uncoated, matte, etc.).

-RAL, developed in Germany to standardize paints, coatings, and industrial plastics, consists of several collections:
+RAL, originating in Germany to standardize paints, coatings, and industrial plastics, consists of several collections:

 • RAL Classic, widely used in architecture and industry